 Although not strictly a museum, Stetson Mansion is the “grandest home ever” built in 1886 by John B Stetson as his winter retreat.
 Flagler built a private railway to the Estate and Edison installed the electric.
 There’s not many homes can boast that!
 This private residence offers guided tours through the fully restored home.

-The Auto Experience is Orlando’s largest museum, located at Dezerland.
+The Auto Experience is Orlando’s largest museum, located at Dezerland Park.
 It features over 2000 vehicles in multiple lounges, including:

 • The Bond Museum